H-1B: Specialty Occupation

 Reference: INA Section 214(g)(1)(A); INA Section 214(g)(5)(C)

 Each year, USCIS opens an electronic registration period, typically in March.
 During this window, prospective H-1B petitioners (employers) submit a registration for each beneficiary (worker) they wish to sponsor.
 The registration includes basic information and a $215 registration fee per beneficiary (increased from $10 in prior years).
-For FY2027, registration opened March 4-19, 2026.
+For FY2027, registration opened March 4–19, 2026.
 USCIS then conducts the selection from these registrations.
-Only those selected may proceed to file the full H-1B petition.
-Note: Certain new H-1B petitions may also be subject to an additional $100,000 fee under Presidential Proclamation 10973 (primarily affecting beneficiaries outside the U.S. requiring consular processing).
+Only those selected may proceed to file the full H-1B petition during a filing window USCIS announces each year (at least 90 days long — for FY2027 the window is April 1 – June 30, 2026).
+Note: Under Presidential Proclamation 10973 (effective September 21, 2025, for 12 months), certain new H-1B petitions are subject to an additional $100,000 fee — this applies to new petitions for beneficiaries outside the U.S. who require consular processing.
+F-1 students already in the U.S. filing for change of status to H-1B are generally exempt from this fee, but the exemption holds only if the student remains in the U.S. in valid F-1 status throughout USCIS adjudication.
+Departing the U.S. before the change of status is approved can re-trigger the fee requirement.

 Examples: